m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 }
 ```

+Velocity is still used to move particles at the beginning of the timestep.
+The
+point is that it's never manipulated directly.
+{: .sidenote}

 Why is this good?
 Many position constraints are _nonlinear_.
 For instance, the
 distance constraint wants particles to move in a circle around each other,
 which clearly isn't a linear shape.
 If we take the time derivative to solve